Susan Shumer and Robert Shumer, experts in the field of service-learning and student engagement, presented an interactive workshop on April 6, 2015.

 Developing your service-learning component:

-1. Consider which outcomes you as the instructor consider essential to the course (FYE staff can assist you!)
+1. Consider which outcomes you as the instructor consider essential to the course.
 What are the 2-3 desired outcomes for the service-learning experience for each of the four constituents: Students, community, institution, faculty;

 2. Define the type of service-learning format/project that will be best suited for achieving the outcomes/objectives and determine the manner and the extent to which the service component will be integrated into the course;

-3. Meet with staff in the First Year Experience Office to brainstorm a list of community partners with whom students can do the kind of project desired while meeting a genuine community need;
+3. Meet with Paula McNutt to brainstorm a list of community partners with whom students can do the kind of project desired while meeting a genuine community need;

 4. Determine how student learning will be facilitated and documented;